steqeq/0000/README.md

 # AMD ROCm Release Notes v3.7.0

 This page describes the features, fixed issues, and information about downloading and installing the ROCm software.
-It also covers known issues and deprecated features in this release.
+It also covers known issues in this release.

 - [Supported Operating Systems and Documentation Updates](#Supported-Operating-Systems-and-Documentation-Updates)
   * [Supported Operating Systems](#Supported-Operating-Systems)